Skip to content

 INFO

 The short CDN URLs are meant for prototyping.
-For production usage, use a fully resolved CDN URL to avoid resolving and redirect costs, for example: https://unpkg.com/unlazy@1.0.0/dist/unlazy.iife.js.
+For production, use a fully resolved URL to avoid redirect costs: https://unpkg.com/unlazy@1.0.0/dist/unlazy.iife.js.

 Manual Initialization